Dental Implants in Etobicoke

 During dental implant surgery, your oral surgeon will administer anesthesia to make you comfortable during the procedure.

-Most patients can manage any pain during the healing process with an over-the-counter pain medication for a few days after the procedure.
+Most patients can manage any pain during the healing process with over-the-counter pain medication for a few days after the procedure.
 In general, pain during the healing process is minimal and short-lived.

 - How long does the dental implant process take?

 The entire dental implant procedure can take anywhere from two to nine months to complete, depending on your treatment plan and needs.